-During the fiscal year ended December 31, 2011, the Board of Directors held four meetings.
-Five of seven Directors serving at that time attended all four meetings.
-Henry P. Globus and Arthur M. Dresner were each absent for one meeting.
+During the fiscal year ended December 31, 2012, the Board of Directors held four meetings.
+All six Directors attended all four meetings.

-The Board of Directors has a separately-designated standing Audit Committee, established in accordance with Section 3(a)(58)(A) of the Exchange Act, to oversee the accounting and financial reporting processes of the Company and to meet and review with the Company's independent auditors the plan. scope and results of its audits.
+The Board of Directors has a separately-designated standing Audit Committee, established in accordance with Section 3(a)(58)(A) of the Exchange Act, to oversee the accounting and financial reporting processes of the Company and to meet and review with the Company's independent auditors the plan, scope and results of its audits.
 Members of the Audit Committee are Messrs.
 Arthur M. Dresner, the Chairman, Andrew A. Boccone, and Christopher W. Nolan, Sr. All of the Audit Committee members are independent as that term is defined in the listing standards of NASDAQ, the Company's stock exchange since March 16, 2009.
 Under NASDAQ rules, the Board of Directors is required to make certain findings about the independence and qualifications of the members of the Audit Committee of the Board.
 In addition to assessing the independence of the members under NASDAQ rules, the Board also considered the requirements of Section 10A(m)(3) and Rule 10a-3 under the Exchange Act.
 As a result of its review, the Board determined that the Audit Committee does not have a financial expert.
 However, Christopher W. Nolan, Sr., is considered "financially sophisticated" as that term is defined by NASDAQ, and Lawrence F. Maietta, a Certified Public Accountant and former member of the Audit Committee, acts as an advisor to the Audit Committee.
 Mr. Maietta would not be deemed independent for purposes of membership on the Audit Committee.
-The reason for the absence of a financial expert is that the Board of Directors determined that the expense involved did not justify recruiting one, considering Mr. Majetta's presence as an advisor and Mr. Nolan's "financially sophisticated" status.
-There were four meetings of the Audit Committee during the fiscal year ended December 31, 2011.
+The reason for the absence of a financial expert is that the Board of Directors determined that the expense involved did not justify recruiting one, considering Mr. Maietta's presence as an advisor and Mr. Nolan's "financially sophisticated" status.
+There were four meetings of the Audit Committee during the fiscal year ended December 31, 2012.
 All members attended all four meetings.
 A copy of the Audit Committee Charter is available on the Company's website at www.u-g.com/corporate.

-During the fiscal year ended December 31, 2011, the independent directors of the Company, Messrs.
+During the fiscal year ended December 31, 2012, the independent directors of the Company, Messrs.
 Lawrence F. Maietta, Arthur M. Dresner, Andrew A. Boccone, and Christopher W. Nolan, Sr., held two meetings in executive session without the presence of non-independent directors and management in accordance with NASDAQ rules.
-Three of the independent directors were present at both of the meetings.
-Mr. Dresner was absent for one meeting.
+All of the independent directors were present at both of the meetings.
 No fee was paid to such directors for these meetings.

 The Board of Directors has a Stock Option Committee which considers proposals to grant options under the 2004 Stock Option Plan.
 This is not a standing committee.
 In past years the Stock Option Committee has consisted of two directors who were selected prior to the granting of options.
-There were no Stock Option Committee meetings during the fiscal year ended December 31, 2011.
+There were no Stock Option Committee meetings during the fiscal year ended December 31, 2012.

 The Board of Directors has a Compensation Committee which was formed in 1999 for the purpose of recommending to the Board the compensation of corporate officers and key employees for the ensuing year.
 Members of the Compensation Committee are Messrs.
 Lawrence F. Maietta, Arthur M. Dresner, and Andrew A. Boccone.
 Kenneth H. Globus acts as advisor to the Committee representing management.
-The Committee held one meeting in 2011.
+The Committee held one meeting in 2012.
 The Compensation Committee does not have a charter.
 Neither management nor the Committee has engaged a consultant to provide advice on compensation.